-- Preliminary Discussion Draft Version 3 Queensland Fire Services Award - State 2014 (C) penalty rates; allowances; (D) (E) leave loading; and (ii) the arrangement meets the genuine needs of the employer and employee in relation to one or more of the matters mentioned in clause 6.1(a)(i); and the arrangement is genuinely agreed to by the employer and employee. (iii) The employer must ensure the terms of the individual flexibility arrangement are only about matters required or permitted to be in this award; and (i) (ii) are not non-allowable provisions; and (iii) must not result, on balance, in an overall reduction in the entitlements or protections the employee has under this award.
-The employer must ensure the individual flexibility arrangement is in writing and signed by the employer and employee; and (i) (ii) states- (A) the names of the employer and employee; and (B) the terms of this award that will be varied by the arrangement; and (C) how the arrangement will vary the effect of the terms; and (D) how the arrangement will not result, on balance, in an overall reduction in the entitlements or protections the employee has under this award; and (E) the day on which the arrangement commences; and (iii) if the employee is under 18 years of age- is signed by a parent or guardian of the employee.
-The employer must give the employee a copy of the individual flexibility arrangement within 14 days after it is agreed to.
-An individual flexibility arrangement may be terminated- - (e) - by either the employee or employer giving written notice of- (i) - (A) a period agreed between the parties of up to 12 months; or - (B) if no period has been agreed-28 days; - by the employer and employee at any time if they agree in writing to the termination.
+(B) overtime rates; (C) penalty rates; (D) allowances; (E) leave loading; and (ii) the arrangement meets the genuine needs of the employer and employee in relation to one or more of the matters mentioned in clause 6.1(a)(i); and (iii) the arrangement is genuinely agreed to by the employer and employee. (b) The e employer must ensure the terms of the individual flexibility arrangement- (i) are only about matters required or permitted to be in this award; and (ii) are not non-allowable provisions; and (iii) must not result, on balance, in an overall reduction in the entitlements or protections the employee has under this award. (c) The 6 employer must ensure the individual flexibility arrangement- (i) is in writing and signed by the employer and employee; and (ii) states- (A) the names of the employer and employee; and (B) the terms of this award that will be varied by the arrangement; and (C) how the arrangement will vary the effect of the terms; and (D) how the arrangement will not result, on balance, in an overall reduction in the entitlements or protections the employee has under this award; and (E) the day on which the arrangement commences; and (iii) if the employee is under 18 years of age- is signed by a parent or guardian of the employee. (d) employer must give the employee a copy of the individual flexibility arrangement within 14 after it is agreed to. (e) An in ndividual flexibility arrangement may be terminated- (i) by either the employee or employer giving written notice of-

+if no period has been agreed-28 days;